C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- Uzomah has accumulated 27 catches for 322 yards and five touchdowns this year.
-He has been targeted 31 times and averages 32.2 receiving yards.

-- Uzomah has been the target of 31 of his team's 319 passing attempts this season, or 9.7% of the target share.
+- Uzomah has been the target of 9.7% (31 total) of his team's 319 passing attempts this season.

-- Uzomah (two red zone targets) has been the recipient of 5.6% of his team's 36 red zone pass attempts.

-- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while running the football 45.2% of the time.
+- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while running the ball 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Steelers.